jgraham0325/land-register-api-docs/docs/api-documentation/V1.9/index.md

 ### Release Management
 {: .govuk-heading-m}

 As described in the section above, initially only <code>v1</code> of the Street Manager API services will be available within the environments.
 Minor version updates will be released into <code>v1</code> every two weeks - these updates may include existing feature enhancements, entirely new feature additions, as well as issue hotfixes.
-Although regular releases will continue throughout Private Beta, the Street Manager development team will strive to avoid breaking changes at all times.
+Although regular releases will continue throughout Public Beta, the Street Manager development team will strive to minimise the number of breaking changes where possible.
 {: .govuk-body}

-It should however be noted that during Private Beta development, there remains the potential that breaking changes may occasionally be required in order to release corrective hotfixes deemed to be service critical.
+It should however be noted that during Public Beta development, there remains the potential that breaking changes may occasionally be required in order to release corrective hotfixes deemed to be service critical.
 In such situations, the project team will notify potentially affected participant organistations in advance of the release and provide support with a view to minimising disruption.
 {: .govuk-body}

 The following are examples of what we consider to be breaking and non-breaking changes.